Travel News

 Southwest Airlines: A rapid follow-on increase

-After introducing checked baggage fees for the first time in 2025, Southwest has already moved to increase them again—highlighting how quickly ancillary pricing is evolving.
+After ending its long-standing free baggage policy in 2025, Southwest has already increased fees again—demonstrating how quickly ancillary pricing is evolving.

 Initial fees (effective May 28, 2025):